blocknomic-technologies/open-trading-platform-UI/README.md

 (In the root directory search for the keys.js file and input your API keys for the exchanges) (To run simply type)
 $ node debug.js
+(open up https://trader.blocknomic.com) and see if you are connected.
 ```

 For Production environment (Coming soon)